Below are a few common questions which are asked and may help you in your planning.

 There is not really an age to kayak as long as you understand that it is a physical activity when it comes to paddling and in the sun for the most part.
 Although, sometimes in a two person, one may have an easier paddle than the other.

 What does the average nature tour consist of or expect at Jarvis Creek Water Sports?

 A quick run through of the average 2 hr tour, even though it is a 2 hour tour, plan on maybe 2-2.5 hours for everything being a one man operated shop and tour group speed, allow a little buffer room when planning.
 We try and ask you the same of trying to be about 15 min ahead:

-Before tour: Paper work, life jackets, (do you have drinks, bathroom, anything you want locked up in shop?) boat selection since we have a mixture of different style boats which I will explain the good and bad of different style kayaks, boat fittings (adjusting foot braces or seats if needed on what is adjustable), paddle instructions on turning, stopping, reverse and forward followed by safety instructions incase someone does tip by accident which are low numbers on average (most who we give tours for are new to kayaking or little experienced, so we asked experienced kayakers to be patient with the process) , finally helping each other get the kayaks from the yard to the lower dock where we launch.
+Setup / Intro: Paper work, life jackets, (do you have drinks, bathroom, anything you want locked up in shop?) boat selection since we have a mixture of different style boats which I will explain the good and bad of different style kayaks, boat fittings (adjusting foot braces or seats if needed on what is adjustable), paddle instructions on turning, stopping, reverse and forward followed by safety instructions incase someone does tip by accident which are low numbers on average (most who we give tours for are new to kayaking or little experienced, so we asked experienced kayakers to be patient with the process) , finally helping each other get the kayaks from the yard to the lower dock where we launch.
 All of this may take between 20 and 40 minutes average depending on the group, smaller groups quicker to water while larger groups or some whom may need a little extra time in fitting a kayak may be on the higher time side.
 Mark will be last in the water and first out as he helps everyone in and out by the dock.